 I think this is a great little book!
 True, it is not, technologically-speaking, very sophisticated, but that’s ok!
 The needful information is there and it’s clear, and it’s fun.
 The e-book is the author’s way of creating an affordable, immediately-downloadable instructional manual for stitching up pretty little flower gardens.
 At just under $10, I think it’s a nice value.

-Stitching Idyllic: Spring Flowers is available on eBookIt, where it happens to be the only book under Design, Textile, and Costume.
+Stitching Idyllic: Spring Flowers (2nd edition) is available on eBookIt, where it happens to be the only book under Design, Textile, and Costume.
 There’s no affiliation here – I just thought it worth letting other stitchers know it exists, if you haven’t seen it yet.
 If you’re keen to stitch a garden, you might check it out!
 (Hint: Mother’s Day is coming up!)

 Enjoy your day!